vidaxl-com/cowlog/packages/cowlog/documentation/logging_functionality.md

 ## Plugin system, configuration management
 Cowlog provides a lot of information, so you can always see where you were logging from, but you can turn the details off by initializing cowlog with the "clean" configuration.
 The details at the bottom are just a product of a plugin that you can disable with ease.
 For the rest of the examples let's turn them off, so we will have to scroll a bit less.

 ### logging with the "clean" configuration
-Only use it if you have good reason like I have at the moment, because you will loose many interesting details and it is all about the details.
+Only use it if you have a good reason like I have at the moment because of you will lose many interesting details and it is all about the details.

 ```javascript